brightsparklabs/asanti/docs/design/models.md

 ## Categories

-There are currently two main categories of models:
+There are two main categories of models:

 1. `Data Models` which represent parsed ASN.1 binary data.
 These are:
     - `AsnData` representing ASN.1 binary data read from a BER/DER ASN.1 file.